 Select a membership level

 For $10 a month, this tier will get you every patron-only post here, plus a monthly newsletter offering an inside look at my work as well as access to a Slack channel where you can quiz me directly (or talk about me when I'm not looking).
+And if you're having trouble locating something I've written in the past, I'll do my utmost to surface it for you.

 In addition to posts here, the newsletter and the Slack channel, this $25/month tier will get you one personalized tech consult a month.
 Not sure what laptop, smartphone or online-TV service to get?
 Ask.
 (Just please don't quiz me about enterprise software.)
 And if you'd like, I'll give you a shout-out on this page or in the newsletter.